xNoerPlaysCodes/rocket-runtime/README.md

 # Features
 - Asset Manager
     - A powerful and clean asset manager with use timeouts and lazy loading
+- API Stability
+    - A stable API that rarely changes
+- Human Language
+    - Human-readable function names and classes with flow between each line

 <b>and much more ...</b>